kavinr/Video-Frame-Generator/README.md

 vga_timing.v is the actual IP.

 The testbench instantiates a tiff_writer which outputs a single frame of video after the simulation is run.
 Helps debugging.

+This design is targeted towards Basys™3 Artix-7 FPGA Board.